abreujp/elixir-hints/index.md

-## :mage: Elixir Hints - _Your essential guide to Elixir programming tips and tricks._
+## 🌟 Elixir Hints - _Your essential guide to Elixir programming tips and tricks._

 ### :earth_africa: Hello World